Edward J. ‘Ted’ Miller

 - FPSO operating and construction and turbine equipment losses Offshore Brazil.
 Gulf of Mexico Ultra Deepwater FPSO riser construction losses.

 - Floating and fixed production platform construction and operational losses including TLP, tethered and compliant tower systems, subsequent Salvage/Wreck Removal operations.

 - Ports, Terminals and Marina’s including major Hurricane, specific tornado and general dock and cargo handling equipment loses.

 - Onshore refinery, petrochemical and pipeline fire, explosion, flooding and windstorm losses.

 - Pollution of land, sea and lake by hydrocarbons and other contamination.

 - Total loss investigations and claim settlements of major offshore floating structures, floating drilling units and subsea pollution prevention systems.

-- Power plant losses to structures and equipment including steam, gas turbine and diesel engines.
+- Power plant losses to structures and equipment including steam, gas turbine, hydroelectric, diesel engines and windfarm damages.